Overview

 Why this matters for AI marking

-OCR and marking models read pixels.
+For Cambridge Cambridge exam technique, oCR and marking models read pixels.
 Clear photos improve:

 - Detection of crossed-out working (important for method marks)